powervs-ibm/terraform-provider-ibm/website/docs/d/pi_routes.html.markdown

   Nested scheme for `routes`:
   - `action` - (String) The route action.
-  - `advertise_externally` - (Boolean) Indicates if the route is advertised externally.
+  - `advertise` - (String) Indicates if the route is advertised externally.
   - `crn` - (String) The CRN of this resource.
   - `destination` - (String) The route destination.
   - `destination_type` - (String) The destination type.
 Enum: ['ipv4-address'].